LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 > **It's important to know you will also need the [DerivationMode](derivation.md)**, in this specific case, it's a legacy account which is the default, but in any other case you will see the derivation mode after the xpub, for instance, "segwit" or "native_segwit".
 You will have to add command parameter `-s segwit` (depending on the derivation mode)

-Now we the xpub, we can try to sync the account:
+Now that we have the xpub, we can try to sync the account:

 ```
 ledger-live sync -c zen --xpub xpub6DBXGC1faXnWSWofjAXjfxihNmYEcJj7KcWytuc7AZK39zS8KdgbosCjnPyHRbwKxcJxnWbzLwZYaPHFE3zoQZmGDbPzwRuoSfFaeSTVwUT